I have this incessant need to tell the world the Truth about Africans and the diaspora.

 My work is rooted in the visual depictions of Ancient African spirituality before colonialism and Christianity.
 Using 24 karat Gold, age-old African practices with glass beading, and communication through fabric and clothing, I consecrate the symbols of our spirituality that modern religion used to turn Black people against ourselves.
 It's important to me that Africa and its closest descendants are finally credited for their immense impact on the global unconscious mind and spirit.
 After all, she birthed humanity.

 As it pertains to art, I am only interested in all things centered around reminding Africa and the African diaspora of its Divinity, in whatever way possible.
 Period.
 This is meticulous, yet rewarding, and overall, spiritual.
 I want to get back to making it about the essence of the process, just like my ancestors did.
 With this, I hope my visuals trigger something inside the viewer that nags and gnaws and pulls them into their own tug of war to go searching for the truth-- their Truth.

-Nneka Osueke is a visual artist who glides across various mediums, most notably painting and sculpture, to depict themes of African history, spirituality, Black empowerment, and the human mind.
-A first generation Nigerian born and raised in Dallas, Texas, she received her Bachelor's in Fashion Merchandising from Sam Houston State University in 2013.
+Nneka Osueke is a painter and sculptor who depicts themes of African history, spirituality, Black empowerment, and the human mind.
+A first generation Nigerian-American born and raised in Dallas, Texas, she received her Bachelor's in Fashion Merchandising from Sam Houston State University in 2013.
 Shortly after, Nneka moved to Los Angeles, CA to begin her career in design, but surprisingly, found herself pursuing a Master's in Clinical Psychology and her artistry full-time.
-Thus, she discovered the golden bridge between her purpose and her passion--merging art, African psychology, and mental health advocacy together.
+Thus, she discovered the golden bridge between her purpose and her passion: merging art, African psychology, and mental health advocacy together.